 Improved role of pastoral team

-The strength and commitment of the pastoral team has grown considerably as a result of working on the programme together.
+The strength and commitment of the pastoral team has grown considerably as a result of working on the program together.
 The biggest change has been the workforce agreement that established the team as core in terms of school improvement.
 As a result, deputy head of year posts have been enhanced and heads of year have had their salaries increased, within the new workforce agreement; they now enjoy greater status within the school.

 Heads of year now have regular meetings together across both Key